 |Day 12||Depart Rome|

-Day 1: Arrive in Venice
+Day 1: Arrive in Venice, Explore

-Venice in northern Italy is famous for both industry and tourism.
-With nicknames like "Queen of the Adriatic", "City of Water", and "The Floating City", it's clear that the city's myriad canals are its main draw.
-Stretching across 117 small islands in the marshy Venetian Lagoon along the Adriatic Sea, the city has long been a commercial and cultural hub thanks to its strategic placement.
+Located in northern Italy, Venice is famous for both industry and tourism.
+With nicknames like "Queen of the Adriatic," "City of Water," and "The Floating City," it's clear that the city's myriad canals are its main draw.
+Stretching across 117 small islands in the marshy Venetian Lagoon along the Adriatic Sea, Venice has long been a commercial and cultural hub thanks to its strategic placement.
 Silk, grains, spices, and art were traded through the Middle Ages, making Venice very wealthy.

-In the evening head to the Cannaregio District, site of the former Jewish Ghetto.
-The area is filled with great restaurants, bars, & shops offering kosher Venetian specialties, a Jewish museum, and several tourist-friendly synagogues.
+The city is also famous for its many beautiful historic attractions, such as the Piazza San Marco (St. Mark's Square) and the Grand Canal.
+Before you experience the highlights, take a gondola to a lesser-visited neighborhood called the Cannaregio District, the site of the former Jewish Ghetto.
+The area is filled with great restaurants, bars, and shops offering kosher Venetian specialties, a Jewish museum, and several tourist-friendly synagogues.
 Eat and drink your way through regional specialties as you celebrate your first night in Italy.
 Buon appetito!

 Day 2: Self-Guided City Tour of Venice

-Day 3: From Venice to Florence
+Day 3: Train to Florence, Explore

-After breakfast head to the train station to catch a train to Florence.
-Florence is Tuscany's regional capital and its most populous city.
-Long considered a cultural capital and the "Jewel of the Renaissance", Florence is home to many masterpieces of Renaissance art and architecture.
+After breakfast in Venice, it's time to catch a train to Florence, Tuscany's regional capital and most populous city.
+Long considered Italy's cultural capital and the "Jewel of the Renaissance," Florence is home to many masterpieces of art and architecture.